Marketing, marketing, MARKETING! That’s what we as modern L&D Pros hear daily.

 Talking like a robot and saying “Improve your feedback” is boringly flat.
 It doesn’t spark as an aspirational statement, right?

-Share the benefits your audience will get by engaging with your product.
+Share the benefits your audience will get by engaging with a product.

 Don’t share a feature list of what it contains.
 Yes, that means those huge bullet lists that feature on too many course pages.